angell9338/about-angel/README.md

 Hello!
 My name is Angel!

 I'm currently going to High School of Telecommunications of Arts and Technology!

+I'm interested in reading manga, watching anime, and hanging out with my friends!
+I also enjoy listening to lofi music, especially ones with soft beats!

 If you wish to contact me please message through my email: angell9338@hstat.org